agera-sdk/previous-version-2/README.md

 Ideas for the utilities API, `rialight::util`.
 The utilities API is standalone and does not require the other Rialight APIs, so it can be used for unrelated Rust projects.

 - Lazy Statics
+- Collections
+  - Map
+    - A map type that uses either `HashMap` or `BTreeMap` under the hood.
+  - Set
+    - A set type that uses either `HashSet` or `BTreeSet` under the hood.
 - Collection Literals (Map and Set)
 - Flags
 - Bytes for working with binaries